Dichotomy.ai, genesis

 “The national annual median cost of care now ranges from nearly $106,000 for a private room in a nursing home to $19,240 for adult day health care services (based on five days per week per year) according to the Cost of Care Survey 2020 by Genworth Financial.
 A semi-private room ran $7,756 a month, or $93,075 per year.”2 This is the price range to match or beat.

-My mission with Laurie Labs is to create AI and robotic systems which can aid seniors to achieve dignity independence.
+My mission with Dichotomy.ai is to create AI and robotic systems which can aid seniors to achieve dignity and independence through technology-assisted living solutions.

 comments powered by Disqus